 The dramatic changes we are seeing in the retail landscape through digitalisation become evident in many other industries as well.
 Much has already been written about the disruptive potential of Uber for the transport industry and Airbnb for the hotel industry.
 Here and there, mediation platforms have radically changed the customer journey and thus customer access.
 Markets everywhere are in upheaval, and business models need to be (further) developed to offer their customers real added value through digitalisation - whether in retail or the banking world.

 Especially in retail, it is important to recognise the USPs for one's own business model and to emphasise them.
 Customer satisfaction, for example, is also achieved with punctual, reliable delivery times and availability of goods in line with a strategically compiled product portfolio.
 Customer centricity, speed, and agility are the key success factors here.

-Editor's note: Guest articles and interview responses do not necessarily reflect the opinion of Merchant Magazine.
+Editor's note: Guest articles and interview responses do not necessarily reflect the opinion of Myos.
 They are the basis for a mutual exchange around the diverse world of Amazon commerce and e-commerce.